An Intensive 10-day Training Course

 Warehouses and Inventory controls are often overlooked and are not thought to be an important activity.
 Therefore, incorrect levels of inventory can be held with attendant knock on effects to costs, availability and customer service.

-This training course will destroy this myth of un-importance and demonstrate just how to:
+This Excellence in Warehouse and Inventory training course will destroy this myth of un-importance and demonstrate just how to:

 • Evaluate procedures, change and improve methods wasteful activities and excess costs